 Candace is an avid birder, mycology geek, and native plant enthusiast, with a passion for the diverse ecosystems of the Pacific Northwest.
 Candace leads domestic and international ecotours with a focus on bird biology and habitat preservation.
 She also works as a Field Biologist in Portland Audubon’s Conservation program, helping statewide partners meet their avian conservation goals.

-Tara works as the Education Administrator and Marketing Liaison.
+Tara works as the Assistant Director, Adult Learning & Engagement.
 She wears many hats on the Education team, including communications and marketing, leading local outings and Pacific Northwest trips, database administration, staff photographer, and all the behind-the-scenes action for the department.
 As a self-professed “bird nerd”, Tara is deeply committed to inclusive environmental education and bringing people together to care about birds and their habitats.
 Not only does she love noticing birds, but she also loves when you notice birds.